zyx423/Graph-Embeddding/README.md

 1. This is my reproduced Graph AutoEncoder （GAE） and variational Graph AutoEncoder (VGAE) by the Pytorch.
 If you find any errors or questions, please tell me.

-2. There are three tasks used to evaluate the effect of graph embedding, i.e., node clustering, node classification, and graph Visualization.
+2. There are four tasks used to evaluate the effect of graph embedding, i.e., node clustering, node classification, link_prediction, and graph Visualization.

 3. Algorithms used in the tasks:

       Clustering：k-means;
       Classification: SVM;
+      Link_Prediction;
       Visualization: t-SNE;

 4. Requirement: Python 3.7, Pytorch: 1.5 and other pakeages which is illustrated in the code.
 And the codes can be runned in the windows.